chinmayipr/TimedTyPAOL-Artifact/README.md

   developed and tested with).
 Any GHC supporting GHC2021 (>= 9.2) is expected to work.
-* Dependencies (fetched automatically by cabal from Hackage): containers, mtl, and for the tests hspec and QuickCheck.
+* Dependencies (fetched automatically by cabal from Hackage): containers, mtl, and for the tests hspec.
 * Tested on macOS (Apple Silicon); the code is pure Haskell with no OS-specific parts.